Surrey

 A wholesale supplier failed to verify a customer's authorization to distribute medicinal products, leading to bulk sales of paracetamol and ibuprofen to an unauthorized individual, risking future deaths.

-Booker Group has implemented a tighter customer qualification process, requiring refreshes every two years, and introduced a system till block to prevent sales of medicinal products to unauthorised cu
+Booker has implemented a tighter customer qualification process requiring refreshment every two years, supported by a system till block preventing sales to unqualified customers, to ensure compliance with Good Distribution Practice (GDP).

 Tracey Ostler